Simplifying Sourdough | My Basic Bread Process for Beginners

 Finally, you’re ready to score and bake.
 To prep for baking, you’ll want to preheat your oven to 475 WITH your dutch oven inside.
 A hot dutch oven helps so much with oven spring (making for a taller, more spherical loaf, rather than a flatter disc shape).
 My oven heats up pretty quickly but I try to preheat my dutch oven for 30+ minutes to make sure it’s nice and HOT.
 Right before baking, I’ll take my boule out of the fridge, gently dump it out on a piece of parchment paper (so now the seam is on the bottom), and score it.
 This is how the steam escapes your dough and where you can get creative with designs.
 You can use a small, very sharp knife for this, but a lame (special razor made for dough) works so well.
 It’ll cut smoother if you turn it at an angle rather than going straight down.
 Don’t be afraid to go deep with your main score (I typically do one main line down the center or a simple cross, about a half inch deep) and use a lighter hand for extra design elements.

 Then, gently (a keyword here, but you don’t want to deflate your dough) place your parchment paper with the dough down into your dutch oven.
-I like to add 3 ice cubes between the paper and edge of the dutch oven for extra steam.
+I like to add an few ice cubes between the paper and edge of the dutch oven for extra steam.
 You’ll bake for 25 minutes with the lid on, then remove the lid, turn the heat down to 450 so your dough doesn’t burn, and bake for 15 more minutes.
 When that loaf is finished, turn your oven back up to 475 again and repeat with the second loaf!

 SLICING YOUR SOURDOUGH